noob-master-jpb/EIC/WebApp/README.md

-# CUDA → HIP Transpiler Frontend
+# CUDA → ROCm Transpiler Frontend

 This is a Streamlit-based frontend for transpiling CUDA code to HIP using a Gemma 4-based model.